 After 1 day to let the glue dry, one door was attached to its slides.

 The doors hinge inward and slide outward very easily on the bearings.
 I estimate each door is less than 100 lbs.
-Even when loaded with books, cds, dvds, etc. they should be less then the ratings.
+Even when loaded with books, CDs, DVDs, etc. they should be less than the ratings.

 To hold the doors closed I added two powerful magnets to brackets.
 I salvaged them from an old hard drive.
 Below them are a couple rubber end stops.